ualug/ualug.github.com/_posts/2011-04-15-tgif-game-of-the-week-frets-on-fire.md

 ---
 layout: post
-title: TGIF Game of the Week: Frets on Fire
+title: "TGIF Game of the Week: Frets on Fire"
 published: true
+author: Noel Zeng
 ---

 #### This post is an archive cross-post from the old UALUG website.